nus-cs2103-AY2021S1/tp/docs/UserGuide.md

    <a name="uihelpstart"></a>
 * Type the command `help start` in the command box and press Enter to execute it. <br>
-   A new help window shown below should appear on your desktop.
+   A new help window shown below (Figure 2) should appear on your desktop.
 You are strongly encouraged to follow the steps in the help window if you are a new user.
     <br>